Skip to main content

 Work

-You could work in a publishing office or a company's communications department as a general assistant and work your way up through in-house training and promotion.
+You could work in a publishing office or a company's communications department, as an admin assistant or copywriter, and work your way up through in-house training and promotion.

 Volunteering

-You'll find it useful when applying for jobs, to have done some paid or unpaid work experience in publishing.
+You'll find it useful when applying for jobs to have done some paid or unpaid work experience in publishing, for example on behalf of a charity.

 Other Routes